Mobile Suit Gundam: Hathaway: International screenings

 The film was showcased alongside other Japanese films at the 24th Shanghai International Film Festival, held in Shanghai from June 11 to 20, 2021.
 Due to its immense popularity, tickets for the film were resold on the second-hand market for over ¥1,800 (CNY).
 With the official release of the film in Japan, online video provider Netflix also announced that it will launch the film on its website on July 1, 2021, supporting dubbing in 8 languages and subtitles in more than 30 languages.
 One day after its Netflix release, Chinese streaming platform Bilibili announced that the film would be available on its site starting July 2, 2021, simultaneously launching on Youku and Xigua Video.
 The Bilibili version, compared to the Blu-ray and Netflix versions, removed sensitive and nude scenes.
 At the same time, the film was also made available on Youku.
 On October 16, 2021, the film was released on Amazon Prime Video.

+In Australia, the film received a limited theatrical release through Sugoi Co in the lead up to The Sorcery of Nymph Circes release on May 9-10, 2026.